 My favourite way to get to know a city is through its food, and often my top tip is to book onto a food tour.
 The guides show you exactly what the locals eat, and where.
 There’s also a chance to learn all about the history behind the cuisine which in turn gives you a better understanding of the place as a whole.

-The Devour Food Tour of Seville was exactly that!
+The Devour Seville Food Tour was exactly that!
 With wonderful guide Sarah, we munched on slow cooked pork stew (pringá), Iberico ham in the market, montaditos (sandwiches), fried fish, ice cream and even little pastries baked by Sevillano nuns!
 Needless to say I wouldn’t have known to visit half of these places, and snacking around the city was a really wonderful experience.
+This really is the best introduction you’ll find to the Seville food scene.

 A Little Flavour Of Seville’s Food Scene At Home